 How do I apply?

-First-year students can apply to join Service Focus anytime during their first year as soon as they have applied to a summer service internship.
-Students are encouraged to connect to Service Focus staff even before applying to an internship for personalized guidance and information on how to align their passions with a summer service internship.
+First-year students can apply to join Service Focus during their first year as soon as they have applied to a summer service internship.
+Students are encouraged to connect to Service Focus staff even before applying to an internship for personalized guidance and information on how to select and effectively apply for internships that connect with their interests.
 Full acceptance into Service Focus happens after first-year students secure a summer internship.

 How do I get an internship?